bat-soup/petQuotes/README.md

 ## Basic Custom Quotes, straight from the userscript
-Simply download or copy the userscript "Neopets Custom Quotes" -- MAIN branch, it will retrieve quote data from the JSON files here.
-Your basic quote script is ready to go!
+Simply download or copy the userscript "Neopets Custom Quotes" -- customToPets branch, it will retrieve quote data from the JSON files here.
+If you don't have any customized pet quotes, this program will default to the basic quotes for your neopet.
+Any pet that does not have a customized script will pull from the basic script and only recheck if the cache's time is expired OR if you delete the item from cache.
+**The code on github shows the expiry time to be very short, you can change it to a week long by editing it to be `60 * 60 * 1000 * 24 * 7`.
+You can also change the frequency by doing CTRL + F .9 and changing it to a smaller number for a more realistic random fire.
+It is high for testing.
+Keep it if you wanna test around!**
 After you download or copy the contents of the userscript, go to your userscript manager (usually TamperMonkey or GreaseMonkey) and put the script there. *YOU DO NOT NEED TO DOWNLOAD THE JSON FILES*

 ## How to make your own custom quotes